-Step 3: Brainstorm alternative solutions to the problem
+Step 3: Brainstorm potential solutions to the problem

-The process of brainstorming alternative solutions is generally the most fun part of a planning process and one stakeholders want to jump into from the beginning of the process.
-In most cases, the City has identified a range of options before going to the public in a planning process.
-It is important to complete Steps 1 and 2 before getting into potential solutions to provide an opportunity for solutions to evolve out of a broader perspective based on the desired outcomes and community values identified in Step 1.
+The process of brainstorming potential solutions is generally the most fun part of a decision process and one stakeholders want to jump into from the beginning of the process.
+In many cases, the City has identified a range of options before going to the public in a planning process.
+It is important to complete Steps 1 and 2 before getting into potential solutions to provide an opportunity for potential solutions to evolve out of a broader perspective based on the desired outcomes and community values identified in Step 1.
 Brainstorming should be as creative as possible and not be incumbered by discussion of why things will or will not work.
 On plans or projects where the City is looking for public input and involvement, the structure of this activity would be as inclusive and interactive as possible.
-It is best that the City does not present their ideas until after the brainstorming phase.
 If the City has made decisions or commitments, or there are parameters or limitations to what is to be considered, those should be shared.
 If there are examples from other plans, projects, or communities the City would like to present to generate ideas or get feedback, those can also be shared to stimulate discussion.